skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 #### Skipping the Route Step

-On my computers, with a 1023x1023 Kruskal maze it's about an order of magnitude slower than [A*](astar) ([rot.js's version][rot]) for the same maze.
-Not very impressive!
-I *believe* this gap will close with time, as GPUs become parallel faster than CPUs get faster.
+On my computers, with a 1023x1023 Kruskal maze ~~it's about an order of magnitude slower~~ (see update below) than [A*](astar) ([rot.js's version][rot]) for the same maze. ~~Not very impressive!~~ I *believe* this gap will close with time, as GPUs become parallel faster than CPUs get faster.
 However, there's something important to consider: it's not only solving the shortest path between source and goal, **it's finding the shortest path between the source and any other point**.
 At its core it's a [breadth-first grid search][bfs].

+*Update*: One day after writing this article I realized that `glReadPixels` was causing a gigantic bottlebeck.
+By only checking for the end conditions once every 500 iterations, this method is now equally fast as A* on modern graphics cards, despite taking up to an extra 499 iterations. **In just a few more years, this technique should be faster than A*.**

 Really, there's little use in ROUTE step.
 It's a poor fit for the GPU.
 It has no use in any real application.
 I'm using it here mainly for